syncfusion-content/uwp-docs/uwp/SfRibbon/Ribbon-Controls.md

 ## SfRibbonGroupBar

-SfRibbonGroupBar control is used to group list of items.The items are grouped in the RibbonGropuBar based on classifications.
+SfRibbonGroupBar control is used to group list of items.The items are grouped in the RibbonGroupBar based on classifications.

 ### Add RibbonGroupBarItem to RibbonGroupView